Illinois Social Work Licensure Requirements

 You may also want to read the article "Master’s Degree in Social Work: Developing Skills and Competencies" if you have any questions about Master's of Social Work programs.

-After fulfilling her practice requirement, the LCSW will again apply for permission to sit for exams with the ASWB.
+After fulfilling the practice requirement, the LCSW will again apply for permission to sit for exams with the ASWB.
 This time the required test is the clinical level one.

 An applicant who is licensed in another jurisdiction that has similar requirements may be issued a license by endorsement.
 Social workers who are applying by this method pay a $200 application fee.
 Candidates who have taken an exam in another jurisdiction may have their scores sent directly from the ASWB.
 The Department refers to this pathway as ”acceptance of exam”.
 It is a separate licensure path and does not incur the additional fee.